WSH032/fastapi-proxy-lib/docs/Usage/Security.md

 and cookies from `http://www.example.com/` will be sent to` http://www.google.com/`.

 You should inform the user of this situation and let them decide whether to continue.

+---

+## What did `fastapi-proxy-lib` do to protect your Security? 🔐

+!!! info
+    The following content is the security measures taken by `fastapi-proxy-lib` behind the scenes.
+    You may not need to read these for using this library.

+### Forbid the merging of cookies at the AsyncClient level

+For fix security vulnerabilities of cookies leakage between different users:

+- Before sending each proxy request, `fastapi-proxy-lib` will clear `AsyncClient.cookies` to avoid recording cookies from different users.
+- To prevent `AsyncClient` merge cookie, `fastapi-proxy-lib` will forcibly add an empty cookie string `""` to each proxy request that does not contain a cookie field header.

+Through these, `fastapi-proxy-lib` hopes to prevent the mergence and sharing of cookies from different users.

+More info, please visit [Security Advisories `GHSA-7vwr-g6pm-9hc8`](https://github.com/WSH032/fastapi-proxy-lib/security/advisories/GHSA-7vwr-g6pm-9hc8) and [#10](https://github.com/WSH032/fastapi-proxy-lib/pull/10).

+!!! note
+    It will **not affect** the normal sending and receiving of cookies.